gusye1234/tiner/README.md

-tiner.get(BLOCK_NAME) # return a certain block running time so far tiner.table([BLOCK1, ...]) # print some blocks' time on a formatted table tiner.zero([BLOCK1, ...]) # empty some blocks' time
+tiner.get(BLOCK_NAME) # return a certain block running time so far tiner.table([BLOCK1, ...]) # print some blocks' time on a formatted table tiner.zero([BLOCK1, ...]) # empty some blocks' time tiner.disable() # disable time logging
 ```

+---
+> **NOTE**: `tiner`'s timing is relatively precise.
+You should only use it for comparison of the timings of different blocks in one run, not for different runs of your program.